Qaba

 The Mughal emperors wore ankle-length garments.
 The outfits during the reign of Babur and Humayun are more or less the same, i.e. qaba, jama, pirahan, jilucha, jiba and kasaba.
 Unlike the jama, which was a four-pointed long-coat the Qaba and takauchia were of a broad girth at the bottom.
 There are mentions of the qaba in the Baburnama.
-At present, Qaba is one of the essential parts of the dress of the Islamic clerics or mosque leaders.
+At present, qaba is one of the essential parts of the dress of the clerics or mosque leaders.
+It was worn in Egypt, Turkey, the Levant, and Persia, among other places.

+When Henry II, Count of Champagne, king of Jerusalem, tried to build a friendly relationship with Saladin, he requested the gift of a qabā and a sharbūsh', which he wore in Acre.

+In Arab contexts, two main variations were noted; the Turkish style (al-aqbiya al-turkiyya), and the Tatar (or Mongolian) style (al-aqbiya al-tatariyya or qabā' tatarī).
+The latter fastened on the wearer's right side, and was preferred by Mamluk amirs in its day over the former style, which was favored by the Seljuks and Ayyubids.
+Also notable is a variation, typically with a v shaped neck, that closed center front.
+The garment typically had awaist seamm and some depictions indicate a gathered skirt.
+It was fastened with buttons or strings tied in bows, and most commonly worn with a belt over top.